videolan/vlc/doc/standalone/buildsystem.md

 @param 	sources
 		The source files for the module, use [`files()`][mref_files] to specify them. **Required**

+@param  enabled
+        A boolean indicating whether the module should be built or not.

 @param  dependencies
 		The dependencies needed by the module.
 Only list external dependencies here, not libraries that are built as part of the VLC build, for these